Transitions: Adjusting To Student Life

 Along with academic success and social fulfillment comes the pressure to succeed in an unfamiliar environment, the loneliness of academic life, the challenges of new friendships, the pressures of school exams, and financial stresses.

-Culture shock can be very stressful, impacting one’s mental health.
+Moving from a familiar environment to new educational surroundings can come as a culture shock; it can be very stressful, impacting one’s mental health.
 Some signs of this could be:

 • Lacking energy or motivation